Jewellery Quarter station

 Jewellery Quarter station is a combined railway station and tram stop, situated in the Jewellery Quarter of Birmingham, England.
-The station is served by West Midlands Trains (who operate the station), Chiltern Railways, and Midland Metro.
+The station is served by West Midlands Trains (who operate the station), Chiltern Railways, and West Midlands Metro.

 The station is set at the mouth of Hockley No 2 Tunnel below the elevation of its road-level access point on Vyse Street; stairs and a lift are provided.

 History

-Jewellery Quarter station was opened in 1995, as part of the "Jewellery Line" project which saw the re-introduction of cross-city services via Birmingham Snow Hill.
+Jewellery Quarter station was opened on 24 September 1995, as part of the "Jewellery Line" project which saw the re-introduction of cross-city services via Birmingham Snow Hill.
 Midland Metro services commenced in 1999, when its first (and so far only) line from Birmingham to Wolverhampton opened.

 No previous station had existed at this site, however the area was historically served by Hockley station, located a short distance west, which had been opened by the Great Western Railway in 1854, and was closed with the line in 1972.